anugrahjo/PySLSQP_alpha/README.md

     return v[0]**4 + v[1]**4

 x0 = np.array([1., 1.])
-# pyslsqp returns a dictionary that contains the reults from optimization
+# optimize returns a dictionary that contains the reults from optimization
-results = pyslsqp(x0, obj=objective)
+results = optimize(x0, obj=objective)
 print(results)
 ```
 Note that we did not provide the gradient for the objective function above.
-In the absence of user-provided gradients, `pyslsqp` estimates the gradients
+In the absence of user-provided gradients, `optimize` estimates the gradients
 using first-order finite differencing.
 However, it is always more efficient for the user to provide the exact gradients
 as will be shown in the next example.